chrislattman/blogging-project/docs/qemu/README.md

 QEMU (Quick EMUlator) is a command line [hypervisor](https://en.wikipedia.org/wiki/Hypervisor).
 Like [VirtualBox](../virtualbox), you can use it to create virtual machines (VMs).

+There are graphical interfaces available for QEMU, which can help you if you are not experienced/comfortable with the various QEMU flags:

-Note: on Linux, you can use [Virtual Machine Manager](https://virt-manager.org/) (also called virt-manager) as a graphical interface to QEMU.
+- On Linux, there is [Virtual Machine Manager](https://virt-manager.org/) (also called virt-manager)
+- On macOS, there is [UTM](https://mac.getutm.app/)
+- On Windows, there is [QtEmu](https://carlavilla.es/qtemu/qtemu_setup_x86_64.exe) (direct download link)

 ## Table of Contents